| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 output climbed just 2.7 percent last year, to 42.1 million tons.

-At the same time, palm oil demand is growing steeply for a variety of
+At the same time, palm oil demand is growing steeply for a variety of reasons around the globe.
+They include shifting decisions among

 farmers about what to plant, rising consumer demand in China and